f3d0r/aspace-api-docs/source/includes/_errors.md

 # Errors

 <aside class="notice">
-Please note that there error/success codes are split into two sections based on intentended and not normal behavior.
+Please note that there error/success codes are split into two sections based on intended and not normal behavior.
 </aside>

 The aspace API uses the following custom error codes indicating behavior that isn't normal: